robotology/superquadric-grasp/README.md

 ## Documentation
 Online code documentation is available [here](https://robotology.github.io/superquadric-grasp).

+## Going beyod
+The method and the code we developed has been tested on the iCub humanoid robot in case one object is in the robot field of view.
+However, this approach can be extended to other robotic hands and to work with multiple objects scenario.
+#### Porting the approach to other robots
+Our grasping approach is based on modeling the volume graspable by the robot hand instead of using a detailed representation of the hand itself.
+For this reason, our method can be ported to other robots, just **changing the dimensions and the shape  of the superquadric modeling the volume graspable by the hand**.
+At this regard, we already managed to performed autonomous grasps with our approach with the R1 robot [1].

+#### Dealing with multiple objects
+If more than one objects are in the robot field of view, the `superquadric-model` approach is able to compute the superquadric of the desired object as long as the objects can be properly segmented by [lbpExtract module](https://github.com/robotology/segmentation), i.e. if their images are not adjacient in the image.
+The `superquadric-grasp` works in a multiple objects scenario if the objects do not hinder the arm momevements during the approaching phase.

+[1] A. Parmiggiani, L. Fiorio, A. Scalzo, A. V. Sureshbabu, Ma.
+Randazzo, M. Maggiali, U. Pattacini, H. Lehmann, V. Tikhanoff, D. Domenichelli, A. Cardellino, P. Congiu, R. Cingolani, L. Natale, G. Metta, "The Design and Validation of the R1 Personal Humanoid," _2017 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2017), Vancouver, Canada_, 2017.

 ## License
 Material included here is Copyright of _iCub Facility - Istituto Italiano di Tecnologia_ and is released under the terms of the GPL v2.0 or later.
 See the file LICENSE for details.

 [![DOI](https://zenodo.org/badge/54572419.svg)](https://zenodo.org/badge/latestdoi/54572419)